Shin, Syria

-Shin (شين Shîn) is a town in northwestern Syria administratively part of the Homs Governorate, located west of Homs.
+Shin (شين Shîn) is a town in western Syria administratively part of the Homs Governorate, located west of Homs.
 Nearby localities include Rabah to the north, al-Mahfurah to the northeast, Tarin to the east, Suwayri to the southeast, Hadidah to the south, Mizyeneh and al-Huwash to the southwest and Muqlus to the northwest.

 According to the Syria Central Bureau of Statistics (CBS), Shin had a population of 13,020 in the 2004 census.
 It is the administrative center of the Shin nahiyah ("subdistrict") which consists of 22 localities with a collective population of 27,951 in 2004.
 The inhabitants of the town are predominantly Sunnis and Alawites.
 Although many had converted to the heterodox Alawite sect of Sulayman al-Murshid (known as Murshidians) during the French Mandate period (1920–46), the population readopted the orthodox Alawite faith since then.